Published: August 6, 2019

 Red = Data may not be used for that purpose

-Yellow = A risk/benefit analysis must be conducted and documented prior to approval
+Yellow = Required risk/benefit analysis and documentation prior to approval

 Green = Data may safely be used for that purpose